Fritz Tittmann: Nazi Party career

-In July 1921 Tittmann attended a Nazi Party meeting in Munich where Adolf Hitler spoke, and joined the Party.
+In July 1921, Tittmann attended a Nazi Party meeting in Munich where Adolf Hitler spoke, and he joined the Party.
 As an early Party member, he would later receive the Golden Party Badge.
-On 11 October 1921, he co-founded an Ortsgruppe (Local Group) in Zwickau.
+On 11 October 1921, he co-founded an Ortsgruppe (local group) in Zwickau.
 This was the first Nazi organization formed outside Bavaria.
-On the same day he was named Landesleiter (State Leader, equivalent to the later position of Gauleiter) for Saxony, and set about organizing and expanding the Party throughout the state.
-Sometime in 1923, Tittmann founded a publishing house which published the weekly (after 1932, daily) newspaper "Der Streiter," (The Fighter) in which he wrote pro-Nazi propaganda articles.
+On the same day, he was named Landesleiter (state leader, equivalent to the later position of Gauleiter) for Saxony, and he set about organizing and expanding the Party throughout the state.
+In October 1922, Tittmann attended the large rally in Coburg led by Hitler, and later was awarded the Coburg Badge, the Party's highest national award.
+Sometime in 1923, Tittmann founded a publishing house which published the weekly (after 1932, daily) newspaper Der Streiter (The Fighter), in which he wrote pro-Nazi propaganda articles.

 Tittmann was also the leader of the Sturmabteilung (SA), the Party's paramilitary organization, for Saxony, Thuringia and Upper Franconia.
 He devoted himself to the military training of the SA to support Hitler's Bavarian forces in preparation for the expected putsch against the Weimar Republic.
 In September 1923, Tittmann moved his SA headquarters to Hof just over the border in Bavaria.

-Following the failed Beer Hall Putsch of 9 November 1923 and the subsequent outlawing of the Nazi Party, Tittmann founded the Zwickau branch of the Nazi front organization, the Völkisch-Social Bloc, serving as its leader in Saxony until August 1924 when he was replaced by Martin Mutschmann.
+Following the failed Beer Hall Putsch of 9 November 1923 and the subsequent outlawing of the Nazi Party, Tittmann founded the Zwickau branch of the Völkisch-Social Bloc, a Nazi front organization, and served as its leader in Saxony until August 1924 when he was replaced by Martin Mutschmann.
 During this period, Tittmann also led units of the Frontbann, in place of the banned SA.
-In the parliamentary election in May 1924, he was elected on the National Socialist Freedom Party (NSFP) ticket as a deputy to the Reichstag, serving until the dissolution of October 1924.
+In the parliamentary election in May 1924, he was elected on the National Socialist Freedom Party (NSFP) electoral list as a deputy to the Reichstag, serving until the dissolution of October 1924.